 - Remove the clock spring from the steering column by pulling it out.

 - Install the new clock spring in reverse order.
 Before you reinstall the clock spring, make sure to find the center of the new clock spring.
-Turn the clock spring all the way to the left, then turn it to the right and count the revolutions.
+Turn the clock spring to the left, then turn it to the right and count the revolutions.
 Typically you will have five revolutions.
 Come back 2.5 revolutions to set the clock sprig on center.

 - Reconnect the airbag and press it on the steering wheel to install it.